AdhirRamjiawan/SnakeEditor/README.txt

 	- Remove setFrameRateLimit from Draw scene calls.
 	- Create a sound repository for commonly used music and sound effects that can be used accross scenes
 	- For the dev console add the ability to run debug scripts.
-	- For the dev console add debug log functions that's called from the various scenes but shown on the console instead of std out.

 BUGS: